Getting or renewing registration

 - to the nearest convenient location for any other purpose directly associated with the registration process.

 If you need to make trips in an unregistered vehicle and are not getting repairs, insurance or registration, you must apply for an unregistered vehicle permit (UVP) to access the road network.
-A UVP cancels your registration so you must hand your number plates in.
+Number plates must be removed from the vehicle before driving with a UVP.

 If your registration is refused